 With this type of care, our puppies are predictably social and eager to play with both humans and animals.
 Some people think that they need to see the entire litter of pups in order to pick out a good dog.
 We have found this is a misconception.
 In any one litter, the majority of the puppies are comparable.
 In each litter there is usually a highly energetic dog, a more reserved dog, and the rest fall in between.
 The term pick of the litter is simply a matter of opinion.
 If the parents of the litter are proven dogs and the puppies are guaranteed, you could close your eyes and pick out a puppy with the only difference being its physical appearance.
 Each dog has its own personality; however, what you do with your puppy will make much of the difference for the life of the dog.
 We have kept puppies that were the last in the litter who have proven to be outstanding dogs in both temperament and performance.

 Once the puppies have been checked by the veterinarian and properly socialized with their litter mates for 8 weeks.
 Setting up appointments prior to get your puppy, giving dates and times as to when to come.
-This may be during the week instead of the weekend, if not available to come get your puppy will discuss and help pick out your puppy by matching temperament and needs.
-When you come, you will see the puppies that are available to you.
-You can play with them, observe them, and cuddle them.
+This may be during the week instead of the weekend, if not available to come get your puppy will discuss and help pick out your puppy by matching temperament and needs prior to picking up your puppy.
 Please remember that there are usually appointments before and after yours in picking up puppies .
 Everyone is as excited as you are to meet the new puppy, therefore we make sure there is enough time in your appointment for picking out your puppy.
 Early and late arrivals are an inconvenience for everyone.
 No one likes to be interrupted during their scheduled puppy pick up time, so respect your appointment time.
 If an emergency arises, we will work with you however we can and try to accommodate your situation.

 Some people will use terms such as left over, runt, or pet quality dogs.
 If a puppy does not meet the health standards of our veterinarians, or criteria for an exceptional companion or, we do not make them available in the litter.
 We will always be up front with you and make you aware of each puppy’s strengths and weaknesses.